biratdatta/Infix-to-Postfix-Converter/README.md

 # Infix-to-Postfix-Converter
 Hey there!
-I've made this app as a college mini-project.
-This app helps to convert infix expressions to postfix and then evaluate the expressions.
+We made this app as a college mini-project.
+This app helps to convert infix expressions to postfix expressions and then evaluate the expressions.
 Fork it and build on it if you want!

 ## Features:
 * Convert Infix expressions to Postfix Expressions.